 How to Reopen Your Defaulted Case

-You may only request a new hearing once for each ticket so make sure to follow the instructions carefully.
-Read the NYC Rule that governs when a request for a new hearing can be legally granted by the ECB judge.
-If your first request for a new hearing is sent to ECB within 45 days of the missed hearing date, ECB will grant the request.
+You may only request a new hearing once for each summons that is in default, so make sure to follow the instructions carefully.
+If the request for a new hearing is received by the OATH Hearings Division within 60 days of the date the case first defaulted, then OATH will grant the request.

-If your request for a new hearing is granted, ECB will mail you a new hearing date.
+If your request for a new hearing is granted, OATH will mail you a new hearing date.
 You must attend the new hearing.
-If your ticket is one that does not require you to come to the ECB hearing in person, you can submit a defense by mail, over the phone, or online, but ECB must receive your defense on or before the new scheduled hearing date.
+If your ticket is one that does not require you to come to the OATH hearing in person, you can submit a defense by mail, over the phone, or online, but OATH must receive your defense on or before the new scheduled hearing date.